 RULE 40.
-Introduction of bills.-(a) Every bill filed for introduction shall contain on the outside cover the title of the document and the name of the Senator or Senators presenting it.
-Bills shall be delivered by the primary sponsor of the document or with the prescribed authorization form signed by the primary sponsor to the Office of the Senate Principal Clerk who shall receive them during regular session according to the following schedule:
+Introduction of bills. - (a) Every bill filed for introduction shall contain on the outside cover the title of the document and the name of the Senator or Senators presenting it.
+No more than three Senators may be listed as primary sponsors.
+Bills shall be delivered by the primary sponsor of the document, or by that member's legislative assistant, with the prescribed authorization form signed by the primary sponsor and by that member's legislative assistant to the Office of the Senate Principal Clerk, who shall receive them during regular session according to the following schedule: